-Why foster for N(C?
+Why foster with us?

 Fostering for Nottinghamshire County Council means you are helping children in your local area.
 As a non-profit organisation, we aim to place children with our own foster carers before contacting other agencies.
 All of our foster carers receive an exceptional benefits, support and training package.